-When I plan a hands-on cooking class, I’m on the hunt for something Fun.
-Something to get my students involved and thinking — feeling, smelling, laughing, creating.
+When I plan a hands-on cooking class, I’m on the hunt for something Fun, something to get my students involved and thinking, feeling, smelling, laughing, creating.
 These tortillas have it.
-And they can bring fun to your kitchen too!

 Stir together masa, hot water, oil, a pinch of salt, knead for a minute, then set aside to rest for 30 minutes.
 Divide the dough into 16 pieces, flatten, and cook on a hot griddle or cast iron pan.
 Three minutes is all it takes, and you’ll be enjoying tacos, cheese crisps, or huevos rancheros in no time.

-- 1 1/2 cups masa harina (Bob's Red Mill) + a couple tablespoons extra for kneading and rolling
+- 1 ½ cups masa harina + extra for kneading and rolling Bob's Red Mill

 - 1 cup hot water

 - 2 tbsp oil or lard I like avocado